marcusramberg/blog/content/post/2014-05-27-mojolicious::plugin::rendersteps.markdown

 ```

 PS.
 We are looking for someone to host Mojoconf 2015, and we've donated 2000
-EUR to get the next host kickstarted.
+EUR to get the next host kick-started.
 Contact Oslo.pm if you're interested.